sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-3.md

 description: Create a logo using an svg.
 Optimize it and deploy it to a web page
 ---

+- Due:

 ## Scenario

+You have been hired to create an svg logo for a client's website.
+The client wants the logo to be able to be able to have both monochrome and coloured versions.
+You have complete creative control over the design.

+For your proof of concept, you must supply 2 versions of your design.
+They must be optimized using [svgomg](https://jakearchibald.github.io/svgomg/).

+- Version Options:
+  - Position of text in relation to image
+  - Monochrome and coloured
+  - Design Variations

+You must also supply an html page that shows your logo variations in use.

+- One version must be added directly onto the html page
+  - The paths need to be styled using css
+- The second version must be added using an `img` tag

 ## Instructions